dhiller/dhiller.github.io/index.md

 I strive to create software that is useful for people so they can do stuff that matters.

 I focus heavily on automation to avoid tedious repeatable tasks.
-I strongly believe that it's the purpose of my profession to automate all the things so everyone can benefit from it.
+I firmly believe that it's the purpose of my profession to automate all the things so everyone can benefit from it.
 This very much manifests in how I work.

-I strongly believe in:
+Therefore I use:
 * automated testing
 * software metrics
 * continuous integration and deployments